Darcyddx/Active-Vision/Documentation/Scrum/March/13_March.md

 ## What am I doing next?
 - Search for other available models
 - Research on image preprocessing functions for object detection and tracking

+### Zhiyuan Lu

+## What have I done?

+- Learn on "Knowledge Distillation"

+## What am I doing next?

+- Read Pytorch and Tensorflow sample code for knowlede distillation